Freight Forwarding News & Insights

 We are always on the look out for new and useful (and fun) things to share

-POPULAR TAGSAirfreight Announcements CHAFTA China chinese new year containers Customs customs broker customs charges customs clearance Delays exporting Exports fashion fashion freight industry fashion importers fashion logistics fashion retail industry FCL FOB footwear free trade agreements freight freight forwarder freight forwarding freight shipments garments hong kong importers importing import processing charge imports Industrial Action local fashion importers Logistics Magellan Magellan Logistics Melbourne shanghai shipping shipping from china Solas supply chain TCF usa
+POPULAR TAGSAirfreight Announcements CHAFTA China chinese new year containers Customs customs broker customs charges customs clearance Delays exporting Exports fashion fashion freight industry fashion importers fashion logistics fashion retail industry FCL FOB footwear free trade agreements freight freight forwarder freight forwarding freight shipments garments hong kong importers importing import processing charge imports Industrial Action local fashion importers Logistics Magellan Magellan Logistics Melbourne shanghai shipping shipping from china Solas supply chain supply chain management TCF

 We have offices in Melbourne, Sydney, Brisbane and Auckland